CityStoriesUCLA/citystories-LA-docs/_docs/index.md

 * [Module 1: Preparations](../mod1/)

 #### Week 7
-Complete in class:
+Complete in class (during trip to Special Collections):
 * [Module 2: The Image Worksheet](../mod2/)
+* Hoemwork: Make sure your form is complete before the next class session!

 #### Week 8
-Complete on your own:
+Homework: Complete on your own before the next session with Simon Lee:
 * [Module 3: Prep your images](../mod3/)
 * [Module 4: Prepare for Lab session 1](../mod4/)